|Direct Swap period begins:||Saturday, September 2, 2023|

-|Direct swap period ends:||Thursday, February 9, 2017*|
+|Direct Swap period ends:||Thursday, February 8, 2024*|

-*The last days pull-ins will be approved.
-Students must complete their moves and return the key(s) to their old assignments no later than noon on Monday, December 5, 2015 for the Fall 2016 semester; no later than 5 p.m. on Monday, February 13, 2016 for the Spring 2017 semester.|
+*The last days swaps will be approved.
+Students must complete their moves and return the key(s) to their old assignments no later than noon on Monday, December 11, 2023, for the Fall 2023 semester; no later than 5 p.m. on Monday, February 12, 2024, for the Spring 2024 semester.

+After finding a match, students can send or accept a swap request.
+Once accepted, BU Housing will contact students asking for confirmation.
 Students must receive the approval of BU Housing before the swap can take place.
-Once a direct swap is approved, students have 48 hours to complete the move.
+Once a direct swap is approved and completed, students will be notified of their new room assignment and will have 48 hours to complete the move.

 - Students are permitted to direct swap with one another during designated periods during fall and spring semesters.

 - Direct swaps are not permitted during the Intersession period (between fall and spring semesters) or during the summer for the upcoming academic year.

 - Because of variable residence rates, the new assignment may be more expensive than the present assignment.
 Students are responsible for payment of the higher rate for the new accommodation as stated in the Residence License Agreement and detailed in the academic year residence and dining plan rate schedule.

 - Room changes between dormitory-style and apartment-style residences will result in changes in dining plan status.
 Students assigned to a dormitory-style residence are required to be on a dining plan.